• Cement house made in China System 1

 Considering the labor cost, safety and visa issues, we suggest to send one or two engineers to guide and train your staffs.
 You must provide air tickets, hotel, and meal, and 100USD per day for engineer salary.

-Q: Are container houses suitable for areas with limited access to medical facilities?
+Q: Are container houses suitable for building on sloped terrain?

-Q: Can container houses be designed with a wheelchair lift?
+Q: Can container houses be designed with multiple entry points?

 Send your message to us